 Recommendations:

-Inefficiency is expensive and cripples or kills a company.
-From the start, focus on efficiency of process, capital, communication, and decision-making.
+expensive and cripples or kills a company.
+From the start, focus on efficiency

-Product Management – This business has about eight main products with practically infinite levels of customization, not counting special-order material types.
+Product Management –This business has about eight main products with practically infinite levels of customization, not counting special-order material types.
 Every order is a custom order with many options to choose from.
 There are forty-five different options to choose from when requesting a quote.
 This leads to decision fatigue and indecision in customers.
 Ultimately, our quote/win ratio was very low.
 We suspect that most customers that requested a quote had already decided on something else by the time they received the quote back.
 Additionally, “Bob” was continuously wanting to add new products to the portfolio because they were the latest hot thing selling.

 Recommendations: